image357/BoundedFromBelow/README.md

 ## Example Notebook
 As a starting point you can have a look at `Test.nb`.
-Also, consider reading through the [open](https://github.com/image357/BoundedFromBelow/issues) and [closed](https://github.com/image357/BoundedFromBelow/issues?q=is%3Aissue+is%3Aclosed) issues for some useful examples and dicsussions.
+Also, consider reading through the [open](https://github.com/image357/BoundedFromBelow/issues) and [closed](https://github.com/image357/BoundedFromBelow/issues?q=is%3Aissue+is%3Aclosed) issues for some useful examples and discussions.